abhin4v/feed-repeat/README.md

 4. **Select**: Randomly selects `repeatedEntryCount` entries using weighted sampling.
    - Weight increases exponentially with entry age.
    - This biases selection toward older entries, making them more likely to be repeated.
+   - If `maxEntryCountPerDomain` is set, limits selection to at most that many entries per domain.
 5. **Update**: Assigns new UUIDs and timestamps to the selected entries.
 6. **Write**: Writes combined feed (new selections + existing output entries) to Atom file.
 7. **Cache**: Optionally caches the fetched feed for use if future fetches fail.

 Run frequency is limited to once per day per feed to avoid thrashing output feeds.

+### Domain-Based Diversity

+When `maxEntryCountPerDomain` is configured, the selection algorithm respects this limit.
+For example, with `maxEntryCountPerDomain: 1`:
+- If 5 entries qualify for selection but 3 come from `example.com`, only 1 from `example.com` will be selected.
+- Other domains' entries will be preferred to ensure diversity.

+This is useful for feeds that aggregate content from multiple sources (like link blogs), ensuring your output doesn't become dominated by entries from a single domain.

 ## Project Structure